 At this time the K.S.A. does not offer snowmobile rentals or organized tours, but there are several local companies that do.
-We also have several members that are open to going snowmobiling with visitors.
-If you are visiting the Yukon and are interested in snowmobiling here please do contact us and we’ll be happy to help you make arrangements to get out snowmobiling.
+We also have several members that are open to going snowmobiling with visitors, so if you are visiting the Yukon and are interested in snowmobiling here please do contact us and we’ll be happy to help you make arrangements to get out snowmobiling.
+Check out or Visitors page for more details!